"Don't let the world squeeze you into its mold" -- Romans 12:1, Phillips' New Testament in Modern English

 Now, it is true that I don't lie, steal, or involve myself in sexual immorality.
 But that's not because I made a New Year's resolution not to lie, and a separate one not to steal, and still another to be chaste.
 Rather, I've let Kingdom power invade my whole life.
 My worldview -- the way I look at and evaluate the world -- is Christian.
 I've asked the Holy Spirit to shape my presuppositions and priorities and values.
 My honesty, integrity, and cleanness in specific situations are only the result of this new "nationality."

 Young Christians sometimes get hot under the collar at specific ethical guidance.
 And it probably does need to be clear that Christianity is more than mere wooden conformity to a long list of rules.
 However, because I have changed "nationalities," my life-style will be different from those outside the Kingdom.
 And that will include the way I dress, my language, and even what I eat and drink.
 G.I.G.O. -- letters used by early computer geeks when programming errors crept in -- may once have been "garbage-in-garbage out" for most people.
-However, the letters in that acronym can also stand for "godly-in-godly out."
+However, the letters in that acronym can also stand for "godly-in-godly-out."

 The word ecosystem is relatively new.
-In fact, it's not even in my 1970's Webster's dictionary.
+In fact, it's not even in an older dictsionary on my shelf.
 Ecosystem is used today to describe a given area and the relationship among all the living and nonliving things in that environment.
 In describing a particular ecosystem, emphasis must be placed on the contribution that each thing -- living or nonliving -- makes to the system.
 There is a completeness, a wholeness, to an ecosystem.

 The emergence of the ecosystem concept has helped highlight the complex problems that pollution can cause.
 External pollution entering a balanced ecosystem will often start a destructive chain reaction.
 Eventually, the whole system may collapse.
 Recognizing the inter-dependency that exists in nature reminds us of our responsibility to be stewards -- rather than exploiters -- of God's creation.